Mat Mania

 An updated arcade version with a two-player competitive mode was released in 1986 as Mania Challenge.
-Atari Corporation published an Atari 7800 port in 1990 which includes features of both games and lacks others.
-Mat Mania was re-released for the PlayStation 4 as part of the Arcade Archives collection in 2015 and the Nintendo Switch in 2019.
+Atari Corporation released an Atari 7800 port in 1990, Mat Mania Challenge, which includes features of both games and lacks others.
+It was ported to the X68000 by Denpa with Shusse Ōzumō (1984).
+Mat Mania was re-released by Hamster Corporation for the PlayStation 4 as part of their Arcade Archives series in 2015 and the Nintendo Switch in 2019.

 Gameplay

 The game is presented in the guise of a televised pro-wrestling broadcast, the Taito Wrestling Association (TWA) (Technos Wrestling Association in the Japanese version).
 The intro sequence and subsequent intermissions portray a disheveled pro-wrestling host, Cory (Nari in the Japanese version).
 His hair is unkempt and his sleeves rolled up as he manically announces the particulars of the upcoming bout.

 The player controls a wrestler who makes his way through the ranks of the TWA, challenging various thematically colorful opponents, before finally challenging the champion in the fifth match.
 Upon ascending to the championship, the player is presented with a championship belt in a presentation ceremony.
 The player must then defend his title against the previous five opponents, drawn at random.